-- References should be current, applicable, and comprehensive for all of the problems identified and discussed.
-Reference citations must have been published within ten (10) years prior to submission unless it is the newest edition of that textbook or journal and only if the information is relevant and not available elsewhere in a more current version. - Laboratory results/imaging - Lab results and imaging are labeled, legible, and in chronological order in a section at the end of the report.
+References should be current, applicable, and comprehensive for all of the problems identified and discussed.
+Reference citations must have been published within ten (10) years prior to submission unless it is the newest edition of that textbook or journal and only if the information is relevant and not available elsewhere in a more current version.
+Cite published works with numeral superscripts in the order in which they appear in the text (example: 1, 2, 3, ...) with the superscript placed at the end of the sentence in which cited work appears.
+If a reference is repeated, use the same number for that reference everywhere it appears.